 If you are trying to manage your time it is because you recognize that there is a limited supply and it is all valuable.
 While responsibilities at work and home may be what dictates how you plan your day, shouldn’t all (or most) of this time work in harmony with your goals?
 This may mean some big changes, or it may just mean adjusting some things in your routine.

-When you start planning your time with a goal in mind it is easier to appreciate the benefits of what you are doing and prevents you from getting caught up in time wasters – activities that use up your time but are ultimately unprofitable either in money or your personal life.
+When you start planning your time with your outcome in mind it is easier to appreciate the benefits of what you are doing and prevents you from getting caught up in time wasters – activities that use up your time but are ultimately unprofitable either in money or your personal life.

 A lot more on this next time!